-As the LOOP Project Manager for Leaders Unlocked, Alev is actively enabling and empowering students to improve their schools and colleges.
-She was instrumental in setting up LOOP in its earliest incarnation two years ago.
+As the education sector lead for Leaders Unlocked, Alev is actively enabling and empowering students to improve their schools and colleges.
+She was instrumental in setting up the LOOP initiative in its earliest incarnation.
 Since then, she’s seen it evolve from an idea to a fully-fledged, dynamic initiative that has helped many thousands of students have a positive impact on their place of learning.

 “What’s exciting to me is the idea that we can change organisational culture from the inside,” she says.
 “One of my favourite moments is when I see sceptical students are starting to believe LOOP can work.
 Suddenly, quite disengaged people are becoming engaged and feeling empowered – it’s an amazing thing to witness.”